koendv/vacuum-pump-controller/README.md

 - sensor pressure range 300 to 1100 hPa

-- up to 2 x 12V solenoid valves, one for each pick-and-place nozzle.
+- up to 2 x 12V solenoid valves, for up to two pick-and-place nozzles.

 ## Usage